tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 And it’s not just paying clients you’re chasing - you’re chasing senior clients paying good money for interesting work.

 ## The Hidden Price Ceiling of Specializing

-The problem with specializing is that if you do it wrong and create a mediocre positioning then you end up optimizing for well-defined work that’s less senior and less well paid.
+Good specializing is hard, because if you do it wrong you can end up trapping yourself.
+By creating a narrow positioning or specialization you make yourself more legible and understandable - you're essentially optimizing for well-defined work.
+And well-defined work is less senior, less well paid and less interesting.

 You can separate most work into two buckets: well-defined and ambiguous.